appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-deploying-and-executing-processfloww.md

 The undeployed process flow remains visible in the environment listing page but it gets completly detached from the agent.
 You can later deploy the undeployed process flow.

-### Impact of Undeploying Processflow from On- Premise Agent
+### Impact of Undeploying Processflow from On-Premise Agent

 * This deletes process flow data, link and nodes.
 * Deletes Process Flow database.